xolvio/md-blog/README.md

 ### 3. Add the `tap:i18n` package

 I18n is built-in and uses `tap:i18n`; as a result, you need to `meteor add tap:i18n` even if your website is English only.
+You also need to enable tap:i18n by creating a file called project-tap.i18n with as a minimum the following code:

+    {
+    "helper_name": "_"
+    }

 ### 4. Customize